 submitters for the current cycle.
 Submissions are no longer being

 MISSION & OBJECTIVE

 The Tacoma Film Festival celebrates current independent film from around the globe.
 Our primary focus is to bring quality film to the big screen and to showcase exceptional independent films - some that our audiences will probably never get the chance to see again.
-Join us for the 9th annual Tacoma Film Festival on October 9-16, 2014 for 8 days of films, events, conversation, and fun!
+Join us for the 11th annual Tacoma Film Festival on October 5-12, 2017 for 8 days of films, events, conversation, and fun!
 This is our time to celebrate you - the filmmaker, and the invaluable artistic talents that you provide to the film community.
-Each year our mission is to enrich our community by bridging the gap between ourselves and outstanding works of independent film.

 ABOUT THE FESTIVAL

 50 Film Festivals worth the Entry Fee, 2014, 2015 & 2016 - MovieMaker Magazine